-Equity-based grants are usually made once a year, after the Compensation Committee has assessed the Company's performance for such year.
+Long-term incentive grants are usually made once a year, after the Compensation Committee has assessed the Company's performance for such year.
 Historically, stock option and SAR grants have been made at the Compensation Committee's regularly scheduled meeting held in early December, with limited exceptions related to newly appointed or promoted executives, or in connection with an acquisition.
-In 2007, SAR grants were made on December 3, 2007 at the regularly scheduled Compensation Committee meeting.
-An SAR gives the right to the holder to receive, once vested, the value in shares of the Company's Class B Common Stock equal to the positive difference between the base price and the fair market value of a share of Class B Common Stock upon exercise.
+In 2008, SAR grants were made on December 1, 2008 at the regularly scheduled Compensation Committee meeting.
+A SAR gives the right to the holder to receive, once vested, the value in shares of the Company's Class B Common Stock equal to the positive difference between the base price and the fair market value of a share of Class B Common Stock upon exercise.

-The base price pursuant to which the value of an SAR is measured was determined under the 2005 Incentive Award Plan which is the mean between the high and low trading prices of Class B Common Stock as reported on the New York Stock Exchange on the trading day immediately preceding the date of grant (i.e. November 30, 2007 - \$54.56).
-The Company uses the mean between the high and the low of the trading prices on the date immediately before the date of grant and not the closing price of its stock on the date of grant for two reasons.
-First, the Company determined the base price using trading prices from the day before the grant so that the Compensation Committee would know the exact grant price and could determine the exact value of each grant before it was made.
-Second, the Company uses the mean between the high and low trading prices of its stock rather than the closing price because the relatively low volume at which the Company's stock trades suggests that the mean represents a more accurate picture of the fair market value of the stock than does the closing price.
+The base price pursuant to which the value of a SAR is measured is determined under the 2005 Incentive Award Plan which is the mean between the high and low trading prices of Class B Common Stock as reported on the New York Stock Exchange on the trading day immediately preceding the date of grant (i.e. November 28, 2008 - \$29.275).
+The Company uses the mean between the high and low trading prices on the date immediately before the date of grant and not the closing price of its stock on the date of grant for two reasons.
+First, using trading prices from the day before the grant enables the Compensation Committee to know the exact grant price and therefore determine the exact value of each grant before it is made.
+Second, because the relatively low volume at which the Company's stock trades suggests that the mean represents a more accurate picture of the fair market value of the stock than does the closing price.